elmirok/haikode/Readme.md

 * "Problems" tab
 * Integrated terminal
 * Build on save / Save on build
-* User templates for quickly creating new files and projects
+* User templates with placeholders for quickly creating new files and projects
 * Rich editor with many features:
   * Multiple tabs
   * Syntax highlighting for many languages